 - Follow proper FIFO (first in first out) when rotating the flowers in and out of the store.

 - Remember to check the cooler temperature daily.
-The ideal temperature should be between 34 ̊ F – 38 ̊ F. DO NOT store flowers near fruit which produce too much ethylene.
+The ideal temperature should be between 34 ̊ F – 38 ̊ F. DO NOT store flowers near fruit that produce too much ethylene.

 - Keep flowers away from a spot that is too hot (direct sunlight), cold or drafty.